-While much of the positive performance in our investment portfolio in the first quarter of 2020 was mark-to-market, we expect that it is highly likely that we will realize large losses in certain individual positions in our investment portfolio in future periods, particularly in our equity investments trading portfolio and in lower rated corporate credit, as a result of the economic changes from the COVID-19 pandemic.
-Our ability to derive investment income from our investments may also become more difficult as the economic volatility continues.
+While much of the positive performance in our investment portfolio in the first three quarters of 2020 reflected mark-to-market gains, we expect that it is highly likely that we will realize losses in certain individual positions in our investment portfolio in future periods, particularly in our equity investments trading portfolio and in lower rated corporate credit, as a result of the economic changes from the COVID-19 pandemic.
+These losses could be significant in respect of a particular financial period, or otherwise.
+Our ability to derive investment income from our investments may also become more difficult as economic sluggishness, or market volatility, continues.
 The sustained environment of low interest rates in recent years lowered the yields at which we invest our assets relative to longer-term historical levels.
-In 2019 and the first quarter of 2020, decreases in prevailing interest rates contributed significantly to comparably high net realized and unrealized gains from our invested assets.
+In 2019 and the first three quarters of 2020, decreases in prevailing interest rates contributed significantly to comparably high net realized and unrealized gains from our invested assets.
 However, as we invest cash from new premiums written or reinvest the proceeds of invested assets, we expect the yield on our portfolio to be adversely impacted by the anticipated period of low interest rates and broader economic uncertainty.